polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/tcr/building-the-substrate-tcr-runtime.md

 The code for the TCR runtime modules - `tcr` and `token` covered in this part of the guide, is available [here](https://github.com/substrate-developer-hub/substrate-tcr/tree/master/runtime/src).

-In the next part of this guide, we will learn how we can call these runtime functions from a `reactjs` frontend using the `PolkadotJS` API.
+In the [next part](unit-testing-the-tcr-runtime-module.md) of this guide, we will learn how to unit test the functions in a Substrate runtime.